ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 {{% mefigure "images/1937-11-26-ithaca-journal.jpg" "Nov 26, 1937, The Ithaca Journal via newspapers.com."
 "400x" /%}}

-### M. E. Mills

-It is interesting to note that in the sales ledgers, the store was closed on Sundays, but if Christmas fell on any other day of the week, the store was open and had a fairly typical flow of customers.

-These records show us how Emily's store accounting evolved over time, beginning with small changes after Edward died and by the 1920's, her business records are quite a bit more complete and sophisticated.
-In addition to the normal sales ledgers that look very similar to Edward's entries decades before, these are more modern books that also racked suppliers and were much more structured.
-These books had "specimen" pages to teach how to use the forms within.

 ## Hannah Mills

 {{% mefigure "images/1917-02-26-ithaca-journal.jpg" "Feb 26, 1917, The Ithaca Journal via newspapers.com."
 "400x" %}}